jmj0502/LSharp/README.md

 print baseList; // [1,2,3,4].
 print updatedList; // [2,3,4,5].

-// Iterates over each element of a list and returns a new list containing the elements that meet the specified
+// List.filter: Iterates over each element of a list and returns a new list containing the elements that meet the specified
 // condition.
 // Takes two parameters:
 // 1.
 The list that will be used to generate the updated list.